-The general outline of a Group 3 decommissioning plan should include information in Chapters 16-18 and NUREG-1727 as follows:
+The general outline of a Group 3 decommissioning plan should include information in Chapters 16-18 as follows:

 - Executive Summary

 - Facility Operating History

 - License Number/Status/Authorized Activities

 - License History

 - Previous Decommissioning Activities

 - Spills

 - Facility Description

 - Site Location and Description

 - Radiological Status of Facility

 - Contaminated Structures

 - Contaminated Systems and Equipment

 - Surface Soil Contamination

 - Unrestricted Release using Screening Criteria

 - Building Surfaces

 - Surface Soil

 - Planned Decommissioning Activities

 - Contaminated Structures

 - Contaminated Systems and Equipment

 - Soil

 - Schedules

 - Project Management and Organization

 - Radiation Safety Officer

 - Training

 - Contractor Support

 - Radiation Safety and Health Program

 - Radiation Safety Controls and Monitoring for Workers

 - Workplace Air Sampling Program

 - Respiratory Protection Program

 - Internal Exposure Determination

 - Contamination Control Program

 - Instrumentation Program

 - Health Physics Audits and Recordkeeping Program

 - Environmental Monitoring Program

 - Effluent Monitoring Program

 - Effluent Control Program

 - Radioactive Waste Management Program

 - Solid Radioactive Waste

 - Liquid Radioactive Waste

 - Facility Radiation Survey

 - Financial Assurance

-NRC actions are the same as for Group 2 (see Section 9.3) except that the staff will also review the DP using the process explained in Chapter 5 and the criteria given in Chapters 16-18 and NUREG-1727.
+NRC actions are the same as for Group 2 (see Section 9.3) except that the staff should also review the DP using the process explained in Chapter 5 and the criteria given in Chapters 16-18.

-Upon receipt of the required notification from the licensee, NRC staff shall:
+Upon receipt of the required notification from the licensee, NRC staff should:

-- Verify the decommissioning group and review required, acknowledge receipt of the notification, and file the notification as discussed in Chapter 5 of this volume. - Ensure that the licensee has submitted the decommissioning records discussed in 10 CFR Parts 30.35, 30.36, and 30.51; 40.36, 40.42, and 40.61; 70.25, 70.38, and 70.51; or 72.30 and 72.54, as appropriate, or has affirmed that they are not required to retain or submit these records. - Request that the Regional Office and Headquarters determine whether the lead office for the decommissioning will be the NRC Regional Office or NRC Headquarters.3
+- Verify the decommissioning group and review required, acknowledge receipt of the notification, and file the notification as discussed in Chapter 5 of this volume. - Ensure that the licensee has submitted the decommissioning records discussed in 10 CFR Parts 30.35, 30.36, and 30.51; 40.36, 40.42, and 40.61; 70.25, 70.38, and 70.51; or 72.30 and 72.54, as appropriate, or has affirmed that they are not required to retain or submit these records.